mcharouk/aws/Certification/sysops.md

 ## Step vs simple scaling policy

-* Step apply only a percentage to change
-* Simple can apply a percentage and a number of instances
+* Step and simple can apply a percentage and a number of instances

 # S3